apache/spark/BREEZE.rst

         is generated ('docs/_build') are also mounted to the container - this way results of the documentation build is available in the host.

-        The possible extra args are: --docs-only, --spellcheck-only, --package, --help
+        The possible extra args are: --docs-only, --spellcheck-only, --package-filter, --help

   ####################################################################################################